 NOTES: The left panel shows the change in the global variance (black line) and Moran's I (blue line) of log cereal yields over the twenty-first century under climate change.
-The right panel shows the percent change in the variance of welfare omitting (gray line) and including (red line) changes in the spatial correlation of log cereal yields over the same period.
+The right panel shows the percent change in the one-sector variance of welfare using our statistical model omitting (gray line) and including (red line) changes in the spatial correlation of log cereal yields, and using the one-sector Armington model described in Section A.2.4 (purple line).
 Climate projections are from CMIP5 ensemble mean under a business-as-usual (RCP 8.5) scenario.
-Appendix D.2 describes the welfare calculations assuming $\epsilon = 8.59$.
+Appendix D.2 describes the calculations assuming $\epsilon = 8.59$ .